buenavista62/BCC22_new/README.md

         _safeMint(_receiver, tID);
     }
 ```

 The contract was compiled, deployed and verified using [*hardhat*](https://hardhat.org/) on the Polygon Mumbai Testnet.
 Infura was used as the an API provider to connect to the Polygon Mumbai Testnet.

 **Contract Address:**  0xAFB3e72bEf11C13C572fD8112bAE95c983a5DDe3

 **Verified code:** <https://mumbai.polygonscan.com/address/0xAFB3e72bEf11C13C572fD8112bAE95c983a5DDe3#code>

+The full code can also be found in the contracts folder

 # Website

+We used *next.js* as the technical frame to build the website.
+There are 2 pages, *home page* and *team*.